Fleet logo

 2. Select Add CA and then choose DigiCert in the dropdown.

 3. Add a Name for your certificate authority.
-The best practice is to create a name based on your use case in all caps snake case (ex.
-"WIFI_AUTHENTICATION").
-We'll use this name later as variable name in a configuration profile.
+Best practice is all caps snake case (for example, "WIFI_AUTHENTICATION").
+This name is used later as a variable name in a configuration profile.

 5. In API token, paste your DigiCert server user's API token (from step 1).

 6. In Profile GUID, paste your DigiCert One certificate profile GUID (from step 2).
-To get your profile GUID, in DigiCert, head to the Certificate profiles page, open your profile, and copy GUID.
+To your GUID, open the profile in DigiCert and copy GUID from the Certificate profiles page.

-7. In CN, UPN, and Certificate seat ID, you can use fixed values or one of the Fleet's host variables.
-Organizations usually use the host's serial number or end user's email to deliver a certificate that's unique to the host.
+7. In CN, UPN, and Certificate seat ID, enter fixed values or select from Fleet's host variables.
+Most organizations use the host's serial number or end user's email to deliver a certificate that's unique to the host.

 8. Select Add CA. Your DigiCert certificate authority (CA) should appear in your list of CAs in Fleet.